-Oklahoma Statutes Section 860.
+^{124 62} Oklahoma Statutes Section 860.

-&lt;sup>121 North Dakota Century Code Annotated, Section 40-57.1-03
+125 North Dakota Century Code Annotated, Section 40-57.1-03

-&lt;sup>122 Alabama, Idaho, Iowa, Maryland, Mississippi, Montana, New York, Oregon, Pennsylvania, South Carolina, and Texas.
+126 Alabama, Arizona, Idaho, Iowa, Maryland, Mississippi, Montana, New York, Oregon, Pennsylvania, South Carolina, and Texas.

-&lt;sup>123 North Dakota Century Code, Section 40-05-24.
+127 North Dakota Century Code, Section 40-05-24.

-&lt;sup>124 Maryland Tax-Property Code, Section 9-103.
+128 Maryland Tax-Property Code, Section 9-103.

-&lt;sup>125 Ohio Revised Code Annotated, Section 3735.671.
+129 Ohio Revised Code Annotated, Section 3735.671.

-or for an abatement period in excess of 10 years up to 15 years in another Ohio program.
-126
+approval is required for abatements in excess of 60% of the assessed value of property or for an abatement period in excess of 10 years up to 15 years in another Ohio program.130

-Georgia is a bit different since it doesn't require approval of a PILOT agreement by all affected local governments but it does require approval for use of PILOT revenue.
-It requires approval from the affected school districts, if they set the property tax rate for education, cities, and counties before PILOTs revenue can be used for repayment of revenue bonds for capital projects.
+Georgia is a bit different since it doesn't require approval of a PILOT agreement by all affected local governments but it does require approval for use of PILOT revenue.131 It requires approval from the affected school districts, if they set the property tax rate for education, cities, and counties before PILOTs revenue can be used for repayment of revenue bonds for capital projects.
 In lieu of consent, the local governments may agree to receive separate PILOTs equal to the property taxes for education they would have received or in other amounts agreed to by the parties.

-Statewide there is little accountability and transparency in the PILOTs law.
+Statewide, there is little accountability and transparency in the PILOTs law.

 In the 2017 study Best Practices for the Design and Evaluation of State Tax Incentive Programs for Economic Development, the authors list the characteristics of a good incentive program.
 The authors write that a program should be transparent "so that benefits to taxpayers and costs to the state are clear."
 They also think that a program should have accountability.
 They write "Performance-based incentives should be built into the program.
 The alternative is prospective provision of incentives and then the imposition of claw-back penalties for non-performance."
 Lastly, they think that evaluation should be a part of any incentive program.
 They write that "Incentives should be implemented with a built-in mechanism or framework for evaluation. ...
 To the extent possible, evaluations should seek to identify the extent to which incentives induced new economic activity rather than rewarding existing economic activity."
-Looking at Tennessee's PILOT program one finds there is little transparency or accountability built into the state law governing it.
+Looking at Tennessee's PILOT program, one finds there is little transparency or accountability built into the state law governing it.